Chamour15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7. 6-puts2.c
    - C function that prints every other character of a string, starting with the first character, followed by a new line.

+8. 7-puts_half.c
+   - C function that prints half of a string, followed by a new line.
+     - The function print the second half of the string.